-In a press release from the company, Bryan See, business development manager, ExcelVite, also commented on the impending Nutrition Facts labelling requirements for vitamin E content.
+In a press release from the company, ExcelVite also commented on the impending Nutrition Facts labelling requirements for vitamin E content.
 Under the new label requirements, all vitamin E content must be declared in milligrams (mg) instead of in international units (IU) by January 1st, 2010.
-Said See: “It would be a great opportunity for dietary supplement manufacturers and our clients to formulate this new concept of vitamin E complete, or reformulate existing vitamin E with EVNol-RP and EVNolMax-RP to keep up with the science and regulatory requirements.”
+“It would be a great opportunity for dietary supplement manufacturers and our clients to formulate this new concept of vitamin E complete, or reformulate existing vitamin E with EVNol-RP and EVNolMax-RP to keep up with the science and regulatory requirements.”

-See also pointed to the growing body of research buoying vitamin E’s potential in the brain- and cognitive-heath markets.
-He cited clinical research conducted in several European cohort studies showing that vitamin E may help protect the elderly from mild cognitive impairment and potentially reduce the risk for Alzheimer’s disease.
-“This will be another plus point for formulators to add to their product labels as brain-health or cognitive-support benefits to the consumers,” said See.
+There is a growing body of research buoying vitamin E’s potential in the brain- and cognitive-heath markets.
+Clinical research conducted in several European cohort studies showed that vitamin E may help protect the elderly from mild cognitive impairment and potentially reduce the risk for Alzheimer’s disease.
+“This will be another plus point for formulators to add to their product labels as brain-health or cognitive-support benefits to the consumers,” said ExcelVite.